wikitongues/language-database/schema.md

 #Wikitongues Database
+The following concepts were developed during the hackathon hosted by the Recurse Center in New York, USA on April 9th, 2016.

 ##ISO 639-3
 The [International Standards Organization](http://www.iso.org/iso/home.html), along with the [Summer Institute for Linguistics](http://www.sil.org/) has devised an ISO code for languages that has seen six revisions so far.
 Wikitongues uses the third varient, ISO 639-3.
 Read more on [Wikipedia](https://en.wikipedia.org/wiki/ISO_639)